MultiverseLearningProducts/swe/src/mod2/wk2/day3.md

 - Typically, POST is used to submit form data.
 If a GET is used, the data is sent in the query parameters.

-### Try these exam questions
+### Key things to know for the exam

-True or false?
+* The response to GET requests can be cached

-1. GET requests are cached
+* The response to POST requests should not be cached
-2. POST requests are cached
+* GET requests are stored in the browser's history POST requests are not
-3. GET requests have character limits
+* There is a limit to how many characters you can send in a GET request URL
-4. You should always use the POST method when handling sensitive data
+* You should always use the POST method when handling sensitive data

 You've been given the source below to evaluate.
 If a user were to enter a task name of "Do the washing" and an owner of the task as "Simon", then were to submit the form, what would the URL be?